The Ballad of Rodger Young: Recording history and reception

+The ballad plays a prominent role in Robert A. Heinlein's 1959 novel Starship Troopers, in which it is associated with the ship named after Young and its crew.

 Lyrics

 While Loesser's melody emulates folksong, a normally pacific genre, the text of the song unapologetically glorifies military valor.
 About this, Loesser once commented: "You give [the folks at home] hope without facts; glory without blood.
 You give them a legend with the rough edges neatly trimmed."
 Despite its overt militarism, the text has been noted for its "narrative detachment and absence of sentimentality", as well as its "poignant urgency."

-The text plays a prominent role in Robert A. Heinlein's novel Starship Troopers, in which the ballad is associated with the eponymous ship and its crew.

 The lyrics are reproduced here in the form they were first published in Life, with minor changes in capitalization and punctuation.